operate-first/sre/sre_maturity.md

 ### Security - Phase 1: The ‘Crawl’ Phase

-There is no need to get granular with authz policies to start with, but do start with production access restricted to a tightly scoped set of individuals.
-Granularity can come later with things like audited access, permissions escalation & tiered access as you mature the debugging experience of your service.
-You should trust your team and assume positive intent.
+Security is a set of controls (administrative, technical, physical) that are put in place to manage the risk of a company to an acceptable level.
+In this phase, access to the service is limited to those that strictly require it.
+Users that have access to the service have the minimum amount of permissions they need to operate the service.
+Additionally, access is revoked as soon as possible when a user no longer needs to, for example when the user leaves the group / company.
+All access to the system is logged.

+A mechanism exists for managing credentials & secrets, and delivering them as configuration into your services.
-In this phase you do ad-hoc security assessments, scans and pentesting.
+Engineers are likely doing ad-hoc security activities such as assessments, vulnerability scans, and pen-testing.
+These ad-hoc tests inform larger release milestones rather than continuous releases.

 ### Security - Phase 2: The 'Walk' Phase

-*This section needs elaboration.
-Please help by adding content.
-Ref: [SIGSRE-84](https://issues.redhat.com/browse/SIGSRE-84)*

-* Adopting compliance frameworks (SOC-2, ISO 27001, PCI-DSS, HIPAA / HITRUST, FedRAMP / NIST 800-53) requires access policies that are defined by management and enforced technically
+In this phase you start to look at compliance.
+Compliance relates to all the activities implemented to make sure that security controls meet requirements from compliance certifications/attestations (i.e. ISO 27001:2013, HIPAA, SOC 2 Type 2, PCI DSS, etc.).
+Companies may also have your own internal compliance processes or security standards Those compliance certifications/attestations are the tangible items you can give to your customers to provide assurances of your security posture.

-* personnel background checks for individuals with privileged access to the environment.
-The more individuals with privileged access, the more background checks you have to run.
+Background checks are implemented for individuals with privileged access to the environment.
-* Scanning of source in CI systems (shift left)
-* Regular production scanning (shift right)
+The number of background checks needed grows linearly with the individuals with privileged access

+Security activities that were previously ad-hoc are now running regularly for each release, scanning your source & your production environment.
-* Doing 'security impact assessments' at the design phase of features and architecture decisions.
+Doing 'security impact assessments' at the design phase of service features and architecture decisions pushes you security awareness earlier in the process.
+This goes hand in hand with having a Common Vulnerabilities and Exposures (CVE) response process.
+All code dependencies are being scanned for vulnerabilities and you are responsive to vulnerability reports and are able to push out fixes to production quickly in accordance with CVE severity.

 ### Security - Phase 3: The 'Run' Phase